 At The Wilberforce School, our academics reflect our mission - to equip students in mind and heart so that they can contribute as servant leaders to God’s kingdom.
 As our school verse enjoins, we accomplish this purpose by focusing on ideas that are true, honorable, just, pure, lovely, commendable, excellent, and praiseworthy (Phil.
 4:8).
 Our school is a community of learners, together deepening our awareness of concepts, skills, virtues, and creative arts.
 We infect each other with a desire to know, share, grow, and engage.
 As Augustine noted,

 The pursuit of truth, the creation of beauty, and practice of goodness are exciting adventures, but they can be dangerous ones as well.
 Deep learning and thinking is never safe; instead, it challenges, discomforts, and transforms.
 At Wilberforce, we allow texts (written and visual) and their authors to stretch, confuse, humble, and inspire.
 Our education is a process, one that progresses towards maturity of thought and heart.
 It is not just for a season, rather it is the inauguration of a life.

--Karen Ristuccia, Academic Dean
+-Karen Ristuccia, Dean of Instruction

 - Students are encouraged to cultivate a joy of rich discovery and a love for lifelong learning within a classical framework.